Dym077/Sea-dominion/README.md

 ## Acknowledgments
 - All the kind people in the Slack community which have provided alot of help during the development of this project.
-- My mentor Antonio for his useful tips and recommendations.
+- My mentor Antonio for all the help, useful tips and recommendations.